-- Find a good RF planning tool – Google Earth was a good start but now you need something that incorporates GPS, site survey processes and RF measurements.
+Google Earth was a good start but now you need something that incorporates GPS, site survey processes and RF measurements.
 There are several tools available, including both paid and free options.
-The tools we recommend are Meraki's WiFi Mapper, Aruba's Visual RF and Outdoor Planning Tool, and Air Magnet Survey Pro.
+The tools we recommend are Meraki's WiFi Mapper, Aruba's Visual RF and Outdoor Planning Tool, and Air MAgnet Survey Pro.

-- Know your applications – Planning for the types of applications that will be used over the wireless network is important here.
+Planning for the types of applications that will be used over the wireless network is important here.
 If you plan too small you are going to have problems in the future when the wireless network is asked to host other applications.
-This is where I say over build because in our experience once the network is installed it is ALWAYS asked to do more.
+This is where I say over build because in our experience once the network is installed it is always asked to do more.

-- Choose a great Wireless Network Solution, not just a good one – If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
+You need a great one WiFi solution — not just a good one.
+If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
 There are several good wireless platforms out there and they fill the niche for whatever they are good at.
 However, most of them aren’t proficient outside of what their focus is.
 For instance, one vendor may excel at outdoor coverage but has no solution for indoor wireless.
 Or another is a great hotspot solution but does not scale well or have features for use other than for guests.
 Don’t paint yourself into a corner and wind up having two disparate systems for your wireless network.

 Designing and implementing an outdoor wireless network is a different animal than indoor wireless networks.
-It takes a different approach and requires a different skillset to overcome the many variables assoicated with outdoor Wi-Fi deployments.
+It takes a different approach and requires a different skillset to overcome the many variable associated with outdoor WiFi deployments.

 If your business requires outdoor WiFi, we suggest partnering with an experienced engineering firm to help make sure that you get your netowrk right from the start.
 At SecurEdge, we provide a WiFi as a Service platform that makes netowrking more affordable and easier to implement.
 If you have any questions or would like to discuss an upcoming project, please contact us here.